Process of M&A (Mergers and Acquisition)

 After the buyer has developed the M&A strategy, they start identifying potential targets in the market that fit their criteria.
-A list of all potential targets is made, and the buyer starts contacting the targets in order to express interest in them.
+Finally, a list of all potential targets is made, and the buyer starts contacting the targets to express interest in them.
 The main purpose of this step is to obtain more information about the targets and measure their level of interest in such a transaction.

 #3 – Information Exchange

 After the initial conversation goes well and both the parties have shown interest in going ahead with the transaction, they begin the initial documentation, which generally includes submission of a Letter of Intent to officially express interest in the transaction and signing a confidentiality document assuring that the proceedings and discussions of the deal will not go out.
-After that, the entities exchange information such as financials, company history, etc., so that both parties can better assess the benefits of the deal to their respective shareholders.
+After that, the entities exchange information such as financials, company history, etc., so that both parties can better assess the deal’s benefits to their respective shareholders.

 #4 – Valuation and Synergies

 After both sides have more information about the counterpartyCounterpartyA counterparty in a financial transaction is the person or entity on the other side of the agreement.
 Any trade must have at least two parties who serve as counterparties for each other.
 For every buyer in a purchasing deal, there must be a seller.
-And for every seller, there must be a buyer willing to purchase., they begin an assessment of the target and of the deal as a whole.
-The seller is trying to determine what would be a good price that would result in the shareholders gaining from the deal.
-The seller is trying to assess what would be a reasonable offer for the target.
+And for every seller, there must be a buyer willing to purchase., they begin an assessment of the target and the deal as a whole.
+The seller is trying to determine a good price that would result in the shareholders gaining from the deal.
+The seller is trying to assess a reasonable offer for the target.
 The buyer is also trying to assess the extent of synergies in M&A that they can gain from this transaction in forms of cost reduction, increased market power, etc.